PawelMarchel01/AI-core-algorithms/README.md

 - A* (with optimal and non-optimal heuristics)
 - ant colony

-Before executing any of the above algorithms, execute "Generating distance matrix".
+  Note: Before executing any of the above algorithms, execute "Generating distance matrix".